jinikeda/weads/Development_Note.md

 **Jin’s priority list**

-1. Read Netcdf outputs of ADCIRC
-2. Excluded **pyadcircmodule** dependency (src_raster folder: This folder will be deleted/merged later)
+1. Excluded **pyadcircmodule** dependency (src_raster folder: This folder will be deleted/merged later)
-3. Nanobind and parallelization
+2. Nanobind and parallelization

 ## Main Python module/function files (src raster folders)
 - tidaldatums.py (Calculate tidal datums in each pixel on ocean region. **This part is still computationally expensive on Sep 12**)